 NICE issued draft guidance on CBMPs.
 It did not recommend the use of an oromucosal spray containing CBD and THC (trade name Sativex) for treating spasticity in people with multiple sclerosis because, despite evidence of benefit, it was not cost-effective at its current price.

 Epilepsy Action said that it was unacceptable for patients to have to wait many years for trials to be completed.
-I would be most unhappy if “popularism” led to the release of new drugs without proper testing to meet public demand, perhaps “astro-turfing”, but I wonder if a limited release on a named-patient basis may be a good interim compromise if the price is acceptable.
+Without trials there is no evidence.
+I would be most unhappy if “popularism” led to the release of new drugs without proper testing to meet public demand.
+I wonder if a limited release on a named-patient basis may be a good interim compromise if the price is acceptable.
 Drugs for serious and fatal diseases such as Ebola and AIDS have been fast-tracked because the need was pressing.

 There is rather more about medicinal cannabis in the chapter Other Natural Products.
 I put it there, rather than in Herbal Remedies partly because that chapter is so full and partly because medicinal cannabis is so removed from the natural product that it hardly classifies as a herbal remedy.